36B Griva Dighenis Avenue, Nicosia, Cyprus

 SFDR Article 4 Disclosure – No consideration of Principal Adverse Impact (PAIs)

-In accordance with Article 4(1)(b) of SFDR, Forticap does not consider principal adverse impacts of investment decisions on sustainability factors at the level of its financial products.
+In accordance with Article 4(1)(b) of SFDR, Forticap does not currently consider principal adverse impacts (“PAIs”) of investment decisions on sustainability factors at the entity level or at the level of its financial products.

 The decision not to consider PAIs is based on:

-- Data limitations: ESG-related data, in particular for private and real-asset strategies and emerging technologies, is often incomplete, inconsistent and not sufficiently reliable or comparable across all relevant investments and jurisdictions.
+• Data limitations: ESG-related data, in particular for private and real-asset strategies and emerging technologies, is often incomplete, inconsistent and not sufficiently reliable or comparable across all relevant investments, sectors, and jurisdictions.

-- Methodological limitations: There is no universally accepted and robust methodology that can be consistently applied across all asset classes and strategies to quantify principal adverse impacts at product level.
+• Methodological limitations: There is no universally accepted and robust methodology that can be consistently applied across all asset classes and strategies used by Forticap to quantify principal adverse impacts at product level.

-- Proportionality and operational considerations: Forticap’s current product range and investment strategies are not structured to support the comprehensive PAI reporting framework envisaged by SFDR.
+• Proportionality and operational considerations: Forticap’s current product range and investment strategies are not structured to support the comprehensive PAI reporting framework envisaged by SFDR RTS.

 Forticap’s position on the consideration of PAIs is reviewed at least annually and may be revised in the future if data quality, methodologies and regulatory expectations evolve to a point where meaningful, reliable PAI reporting at product level becomes feasible.